Florian Le Joncour: Career

 Le Joncour started his career with French fourth division side US Concarneau.

 In 2015, he signed for Caen in the French Ligue 1.

-In 2016, Le Joncour was sent on loan to French third division club Avranches.
+In 2016, he was sent on loan to French third division club Avranches.

 In 2018, he returned to US Concarneau in the French third division.

-In 2020, he signed for Belgian outfit RWDM after receiving offers from Portugal and the French third division.
-On 22 August 2020, Le Joncour debuted for RWDM during a 2–0 win over Club NXT.
+In 2020, Le Joncour signed for Belgian outfit RWDM after receiving offers from Portugal and the French third division.
+On 22 August 2020, he debuted for RWDM during a 2–0 win over Club NXT.
 On 25 April 2021, he scored his first goal for RWDM during a 3–0 win over Lierse K.

+On 1 February 2024, Le Joncour moved to 2.
+Bundesliga club SV Elversberg, having agreed a contract until summer 2025.